tallforasmurf/PPQT/readme-win.txt

-You have downloaded PPQT, a post-processing application for use by volunteers at Project Gutenberg Distributed Proofreaders (pgdp.net)
+You have downloaded PPQT, a post-processing application for use by volunteers supporting Distributed Proofreaders (pgdp.net)

 == LICENSES ==